-I would also like to take this opportunity to thank our Board members for their continued support for this community enterprise.
-Sincere thanks go to Andrew Randell, Barbara Pyle, Jo Shannon, Bill Best, Graham Irish, David Harley and our Secretary Dorothy Morrison.
+I would also like to take this opportunity to thank our Board members for their continued support of this community enterprise.
+Sincere thanks go to Andrew Randell, Barbara Pyle, Jo Shannon, Bill Best, Graham Irish, David Harley, Justin Costello and our Company Secretary Dorothy Morrison.

-This branch has put back more than \$145,000 into our community and wishes to put even more back.
-Communities around Australia have benefited from more than \$80 million contributed by their local Community Bank® branches, in the form of grants and sponsorships.
+This branch has returned more than \$200,000 to our community and wishes to put even more back.
+Communities around Australia have benefited from more than \$100 million contributed by their local Community Bank® branches, in the form of grants and sponsorships, since the network began 15 years ago.

-As we are approaching our fifth full year of operation, we the staff and the Board need to continue our hard work to make sure our community will continue to be successful and look forward to assisting our community in the many projects that our community needs support for.
+As we are approaching our sixth full year of operation, we the staff and the Board need to continue our hard work to make sure our Community Bank® branch will continue to be successful.
+We all look forward to providing ongoing support through projects that provide benefits to our communities.